SysTec-Computer-GmbH/EF-Detached-Graph-Tracker/README.md

    1. It an entity of the same type and key as the association is already present in the change tracker, the association gets "replaced" with the entity from the change tracker because only entities that are not annotated with the ```[UpdateAssociationOnly]``` attribute are present in the change tracker (2.ii)
    2. If no entity of the same type and key as the association is present in the change tracker and the key value of the association is set (e. g.
 Id > 0), it will be tracked in an ``Ùnchanged``` state.
    3. If no entity of the same type and key as the association is present in the change tracker and the key value of the association is not set (e. g.
 Id < 0) the entity will remain in the ```Detached``` state or an exception will be thrown, depending on the parameter passed to the ```[UpdateAssociationOnly]``` attribute.
+4. Finally list items that are not present in collection navigations in the graph, but still are in the original collection loaded from the database, are removed using the ```collection.Remove()``` method on the original collection. <br/>
+   This way the change tracker is aware of the change in the collection an relationships are severed.
+Cascading actions may occur depending on the configuration of the relationships and the configured delete behaviors.